bsdlv/project/wiki/README.md

 # Wiki
-Used Python and Django to create a Wikipedia-like web application using Authentication and CRUD functionality.
+Used Python and Django to create a Wikipedia-like web application utilizing Authentication and CRUD functionality.